dapr/docs/daprdocs/content/en/reference/components-reference/supported-configuration-stores/postgres-configuration-store.md

 ## Set up Postgres as Configuration Store

 1. Start Postgres Database
-1. Connect to the Postgres Database and setup configuration table with following schema -
+1. Connect to the Postgres database and setup a configuration table with following schema -

 | Field              | Datatype | Nullable |Details |
 |--------------------|:--------:|---------|---------|